 If before people were put forward for Coaching if they were seen as an organization problem, the reverse is now true, with a focus on high performing candidates who are believed to be worth the investment.
 Companies want to actively enhance strong capability and have a strong return on investment.

-According to an ICF Global study, 86% of organizations say they have a return when investing in Coaching.
+According to an ICF Global study, 86% of organizations say they have a return when investing in Executive Coaching.
 Moreover 19% of the people saw a ROI 50 times greater than the initial investment and 28% saw ROI 10 to 49 times greater than the investment made.

 I invite you to consider investing in Coaching for yourself and even to start developing a Coaching culture through a Leadership through Coaching style.